Bid by meatpacker JBS to join New York Stock Exchange faces opposition over Amazon deforestation

 BRASILIA, Brazil — (AP) — In recent weeks, lawmakers in the United States and the United Kingdom have sent letters to the Securities and Exchange Commission cautioning against the listing of JBS, the world's largest meatpacking company, on the New York Stock Exchange.

-The U.S. letter, signed by Democrats and Republicans, comes days after a similar letter from 11 British lawmakers that said letting JBS raise capital from shareholders “contradicts global efforts of governments and businesses to take action to mitigate climate change” and to “preserve essential natural habitats.”
+The letter, signed by Democrats and Republicans, comes days after a similar one from 11 British lawmakers that said letting JBS raise capital from shareholders “contradicts global efforts of governments and businesses to take action to mitigate climate change” and to “preserve essential natural habitats.”

-The dispute highlights the connection between finance and various drivers of climate change, such as deforestation.
-It also raises questions about gauging claims that a company is committed to improving its environmental record.

 Two-thirds of Amazon deforestation results from conversion to pasture for livestock, according to the Brazilian government.
-JBS, which has the largest slaughter capacity in the region, buys thousands of cows raised illegally every year, according to audits by federal prosecutors.
+JBS, with the largest slaughter capacity in the region, buys thousands of cows raised illegally annually, according to audits by federal prosecutors.

-In December, The Associated Press and Brazil's Agencia Publica revealed that Rondonia state is suing JBS for purchasing cattle raised illegally in a protected area that has been damaged to the point of near total destruction.
-According to court papers, the company accepted documents that showed cattle going straight to the slaughterhouse from land that is legally protected.
-The company has declined to comment.
+In December, The Associated Press and Brazil's Agencia Publica revealed that Rondonia state is suing JBS for purchasing cattle raised illegally in a protected area damaged to the point of near total destruction.
+According to court papers, the company accepted documents that showed cattle going straight to the slaughterhouse from legally protected land.
+JBS has declined to comment.

 JBS has pledged to make all cattle purchases traceable by 2025 and to reach net zero, or equalize all carbon emissions, by 2040.